yazeedz/python2med/README.md

 4. **Memory errors**
    - Close other applications
-   - Reduce the sample size using `--sample-size`
+   - Reduce the sample size when prompted
    - If using a VM, increase allocated RAM

 ### Getting Help